 <iframe src="https://api.next.tech/api/v1/access_token/ACCESS_TOKEN" frameBorder="0" marginHeight="0" marginWidth="0" height="768px" width="100%" allowfullscreen webkitallowfullscreen mozallowfullscreen ></iframe>

-Two embed options can be used to configure the embed code.
-These options do not persist for the content.
+Two embed settings can be used to configure the embed code.
+These settings only change the current code presented for you to copy and paste and do not persist for the content.

 If enabled, the left navigation is hidden.
 This prevents the user from being able to navigate to different sidebars in their project, change their settings, and so forth.

-Toggling this option results in a more seamless embed experience when displaying the project alongside existing interface elements in your website.
+Toggling this option results in a cleaner embed experience when displaying the project alongside existing interface elements in your website.

 When this option is not set, a project will look like this: